 Automotive real estate signs are normally magnetic sheets that adhere to the side of your vehicle without the need for adhesive.
 One thing to keep in mind is that only car doors made from steel or another magnetic material can hold a magnetic sign.
 Also, remember to move magnetic car signs periodically to avoid harming your vehicle’s paint.

 Magnetic car signs can be highly effective, particularly for new real estate agents who are just getting their start.
 As with all real estate signs, it’s best to keep the details provided on your magnetic car sign clear and limited to the essentials.

 Unless you intend to specialize in selling commercial properties, you likely won’t encounter commercial real estate signs in your work.
 That being said, you’ll see commercial signs everywhere if you’re watching for them.
 These are especially prevalent in undeveloped areas with land for sale or places where many businesses have outgrown their facilities.
 For more details, check out our article on commercial real estate signs.

 While they’re not always considered signs per se, it’s increasingly common for real estate agents to utilize feather flags to promote their listings.
 Feather flags have the benefit of constantly being in motion while the wind is blowing.
 As a result, they’re more visible than conventional signage which doesn’t move.

 In this article, we’ve covered the basic forms of real estate signs you will work with as a new real estate agent.
-There are many more varieties of real estate signs, but it’s best to get begin by getting familiar with the signs you’re most likely to encounter as you’re getting your start in real estate.
+There are many more varieties of real estate signs, but it’s best to begin by getting familiar with the signs you’re most likely to encounter as you’re getting your start in real estate.

 If you have any real estate sign questions, the experts at Dee Sign are glad to help.
-Give us a call at 800.333.7446, or use the contact form below to send your questions.
+Give us a call at 800.333.7446, or click here to send us your questions.